-The composition of the material of the bottom of the plate needs to be of optical quality; if not, the images can be degraded.
-For fluorescence imaging, plates with black well sides and a single-piece, clear bottom usually perform best.
-Plastic-bottom plates are generally more uneven and distort light more than glass-bottom plates.
-When you use an objective with a high magnification, there are significant differences in clarity between standard plastic plates, optically clear plastic plates, and glass-bottom plates.
+The composition of the material of the bottom of the plate needs to be of optical quality; if not, your acquired images can be degraded.

+The ideal plate for imaging features black well sides and a single-piece, thin, glass bottom, which provides optimal autofocus performance and image quality.
+A plastic-bottom plate will also work well as long as the variability in the bottom thickness is not too great.
+Especially with a high-magnification objective, you will likely notice significant differences in clarity between a standard plastic plate, an optically clear plastic plate, and a glass-bottom plate.

-Verify that your cells are compatible with the plate material.
-There are some cells that adhere to and perform better on plastic.
-Given the wrong surface, some cells fail to bind and behave unusually, such as rounding up or migrating to the edges of the well.
+Verify that the cells in your assay are compatible with the plate material.
+Some cells may adhere to and perform better on plastic.
+Given the wrong surface, some cells may fail to bind and will exhibit unusual behavior, such as rounding up or migrating to the edges of a well.
 In some cases, coating the plates or using pre-coated plates can be beneficial.